Skip to content

 Installation

-We recommend downloading and installing NEMO Cookbook into a new virtual environment via GitHub
+Users are recommended to installing NEMO Cookbook into a new virtual environment via GitHub:

 git clone git@github.com:NOC-MSM/nemo_cookbook.git

-Next, install the dependencies in a new conda virtual environment:
+Then, install the dependencies in a new conda virtual environment and pip install NEMO Cookbook in editable mode:

 cd nemo_cookbook